-Under policies adopted by the Trustee-Directors, each case is considered on its merits (that is, there is no scale grant); grants are not made to assist in the professional development of Institution members; and grants are not, normally, made to Student members of the Institution, or to dependants or former dependants of Institution members who are either their children aged 21 or over or legally separated or divorced from the member, or for the purpose of funding private health care, or totalling more than $\mathfrak{L}14,000$ to any individual beneficiary ($\mathfrak{L}20,000$ for a couple, $\mathfrak{L}7,000$ for each child) in any year.
+Under policies adopted by the Trustee-Directors, each case is considered on its merits (that is, there is no scale grant); grants are not made to assist in the professional development of Institution members; and grants are not, normally, made to student members of the Institution, or to dependants or former dependants of Institution members who are either their children aged 21 or over or legally separated or divorced from the member, or for the purpose of funding private health care, or totalling more than £14,000 to any individual beneficiary (£21,000 for a couple, £6,000 for first dependent, £3,000 for second dependent) in any year.
 Furthermore, payments are not made that would reduce a beneficiary's entitlement to public funding (each application is reviewed by the Benefits Consultant).
 If the Benevolent Fund settles debts, it will not normally pay any subsequent debts.
 Where applicable, the Benevolent Fund pays in respect of a beneficiary a sum to the Institution in respect of their annual subscription and Engineering Council UK fee.